 - The sun shading device installed in the courtyard help in ventilation and cool down the surroundings.

-- The vegetation present in the shaded courtyard as well as grass lawn in open to sky courts make the campus green and habitable.
+- The vegetation present in the shaded courtyard as well as the grass lawns in open-to-sky courts make the campus green and habitable.

 - The fountain cools the campus.
 Additionally, the sound of water adds a sense of calm to the place.

 - The floor space illuminates by daylight.
-Thus, reduces the need for artificial lighting.
+Thus, reducing the need for artificial lighting.

 - The campus design is universal.
-It is also easily accessible by everyone.
-In addition, railing is provided on pedestrian pathways.
-Which makes it wheelchair friendly.
+It is also easily accessible to everyone.
+In addition, the railing is provided on pedestrian pathways, which makes it wheelchair friendly.

-- Moreover, handicap car parking is also present.
+- Moreover, handicapped car parking is also present.

-- In addition, the lift is operable from basement to terrace.
+- In addition, the lift is operable from the basement to the terrace.